waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - Use sentence-style capitalization for table titles.
 However, for words that are always uppercase or always lowercase, match that case.
 - Do not start a table title with an article (*a*, *an*, *the*).
 - Do not end a table title with a period or colon.
-- Place the title above the table, not below it.
+- Place the title above the table, not below it, and tag it as bold.
-- In API documents, apply the appropriate tag.
 - Do not manually number table titles.
 If titles should be numbered, the style sheet will number them.
 - Make table titles concise; limit them to one line if possible.
 - Make table titles descriptive: